Well-posedness and global attractor for wave equation with nonlinear damping and super-cubic nonlinearity: Regularity of the global attractor

-\end{lemma} \begin{proof} In order to deduce the conclusion, we need to multiply \eqref{eq1} by $-\Delta u_t-\al \Delta u$.
-However, because $-\Delta u_t$ is just in $H^{-1}$, we cannot take $-\Delta u_t$ as the test function.
-Hence, we give below the formal derivation of the a priori estimate, which can be justified via Galerkin approximation performed in Proposition \ref{strong}.
+\end{lemma} \begin{proof} To derive the uniform bound, multiply equation \eqref{eq1} by $-\Delta u_t-\al \Delta u$.
+However, since $-\Delta u_t$ belongs to $H^{-1}$, it cannot directly serve as a test function.
+Therefore, a formal derivation of the a priori estimate is presented next, which is justified using the Galerkin approximation method described in Theorem \ref{strong}.